Handling Shy & Active Kids

 Partnering with Parents

-- Daily note: one strength + one tip to practice at home.
+- Daily note: one strength plus one tip to practice at home.

-- Celebrate wins: send photo of child succeeding at a small task.
+- Celebrate wins: send a photo of the child succeeding at a small task.

 Safety & Escalation

-- Space: clear edges; soft corners; safe movement lane.
+- Space: clear edges, soft corners, and a safe movement lane.

-- De-escalate: lower voice, few words, offer water, sit nearby.
+- De-escalate: lower voice, use few words, offer water, sit nearby.

 - Reset plan: calm corner with timer and choice card.

-- Record & refer: track frequency; if safety risk persists, inform admin/parents.
+- Record & refer: track frequency; if safety risk persists, inform admin and parents.

 Quick Quiz (5 Questions)